 Chinese Restaurant – The name is in Chinese and someone told us it translates to Chinese Restaurant.
 We have no idea what it says.
 China Town on Eu Tong Sen street.
 Hard to tell you where it is but it’s sort of near a few other restaurants.
 It is almost directly across the street from The Majestic and near the China Town MRT station.

 Marche’ – oops, that’s 6.
 For fresh food and an world of Western options, go here.
 It’s delicious and a perfect fix for some home cookin’.
 We prefer going to the one at 313 Somerset on Orchard Rd.
 Somerset MRT comes out right inside that mall.
 Very convenient.

-Grocery Shopping: Be sure to have a $1 coin handy.
+Be sure to have a $1 coin handy.
+(P.S.
+We learned that a .20 cent piece works too.)
 You’ll need this coin in most stores to unlock your shopping cart.
 You get it back when you return the cart.
 I personally think this is brilliant!

 My newest FAVORITE place for fresh produce and dried good is Pasir Panjang Wholesale Centre.
 It’s where the locals shop and a real budget booster!
 I think they’re closed on Mondays.
 Nuts, dried fruit, dried fish, and any kind of fresh off he boat produce you can imagine.
 Buy in bulk or in small quantities.
 Parking is available for cheap and there’s a bus stop right outside of the gate.